Away With The Steiners

 ATM’s and money

-The first ATM we used was less than 1km after entering KSA (while we were still on the King Fahd Causeway middle island).
-The most common banks we found and used with our international bank cards while in Saudi Arabia were:
+The first ATM we used was less than 1km after entering KSA (while we were still on the King Fahd Causeway Middle Island).

 Each of these ATM’s worked for us each time and had the menu option in English on the first page of display.